 IMPORTANT: This section describes how to title and register an assembled vehicle for the first time.
 Click here if you need to update, transfer or replace a title already issued for an assembled vehicle), refer to the How To Guides for Titling and Registering Vehicles.

-IMPORTANT: Before applying, determine if you legally qualify for Oregon vehicle registration.
+IMPORTANT: Before applying, please determine if you legally qualify for Oregon vehicle registration.

 To title and register an assembled vehicle for the first time, you must: